Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-Medium: Photographic documentation of the XVI International AIDS Conference, Toronto, 2006.
-This image records Eunice Mangwani in dialogue with actor and activist Richard Gere at the Cathedral Church of St. James, a significant site for the cultural program of the 2006 International AIDS Conference.
-Gere played a significant role in publicizing the altarpiece's journey. [end] [do not need below] Here, she serves as a human bridge, articulating a communal history of loss and recovery to a wider audience.
-Her presence represents the transition of the Keiskamma artists from a marginalized population to individuals with global agency and voice. |
+This image depicts Eunice Mangwane in dialogue with actor and activist Richard Gere at the Cathedral Church of St. James, Toronto, a significant site for the cultural program of the 2006 International AIDS Conference.
+Gere played a role in publicizing the altarpiece's journey. |

 | Language | — |